nagarajankarthik/TransMLA/qwen3.md

 - Size of hidden dimension per key-value head = $d$ = 4
 - Number of key and value heads = $g$ = 2.
 Note that all key and value heads are merged into a single head for the Multi-Query Attention (MQA) mode of MLA.
-- Number of query heads = $h$ = 8.
-This number is actually irrelevant for the subsequent discussion.
+- Number of query heads = $h$.
+The exact value is not relevant for the subsequent discussion.
 - `freqfold` parameter = $\phi$ = 2

 Consider the dot product of query and key in 3 different scenarios:

 ### No RMSNorm

 The hidden dimension of each query vector is up-projected from $d = 4$ to $gd = 8$ before performing the dot product with the key vector.
 In the MQA mode, there will be $h$ query vectors and a single key vector.
 All these vectors will have dimension $gd$.
-The dot product is given by:
+The dot product of the query vector from the first query head with the single key vector obtained by merging all key heads for one token is given by:

 $$